Erika Holst

 Bio

-Erika has worked in the public history field for more than 15 years, during which time she has curated more than a dozen exhibitions.
+Erika has worked in the public history field for more than 20 years, during which time she has curated more than a dozen exhibitions.
 She is passionate about sharing stories of people and history through material culture.
-Before joining the Illinois State Museum, Erika served as Curator of Collections at the historic Edwards Place in Springfield, IL.
+She holds an MA from the Winterthur Program in Early American Culture through the University of Delaware.

 Erika’s publications include Wicked Springfield: Crime, Corruption, and Scandal During the Lincoln Era; Edwards Place: A Springfield Treasure; and Historic Houses of Lincoln’s Illinois, as well as several scholarly and popular articles.
-She holds an MA from the Winterthur Program in Early American Culture and a BA from Illinois Wesleyan University.

 Book this Road Scholar